 Just because we live in the desert doesn't mean you can't have a lush and vibrant landscape while maintaining a water-smart lifestyle.
-With a large selection of plants and trees to choose from, you’ll want to do your homework and make sure you pick ones that will work best for your needs.
+With a large selection of plants and trees to choose from, you'll want to do your homework and make sure you pick ones that will work best for your needs and our desert climate.

-Use our Plant Search to browse through hundreds of desert-adaptable trees, shrubs, cacti and more to find exactly what you need for your landscape.
+Use our Plant Search to browse through hundreds of desert-adaptable trees, shrubs, cacti and more.
+If you're looking for more plant resources, view the Regional Plant List.

 Need some inspiration?
 Stop by a local botanical garden — like the one found at the Springs Preserve — and see a wide variety of desert-friendly plants on display.

-Get some help from the pros and take the guesswork out of planning with one of our sample landscape designs!
+Get some help from the pros and take the guesswork out of planning with one of our inspiration photos and sample landscape designs!

 Trees of all shapes and sizes can survive and thrive in Southern Nevada, and they are an important part of our environment.
 Learn more about the best trees for our climate in the Trees for Tomorrow booklet, a publication from the High Desert Resource Conservation & Development Council.